sergicanet9/go-hexagonal-api/README.md

 <br />
 <br />
 NOTES:
-- The target database container needs to be up and running.
+- The target database container needs to be up and running (run `make up`).

 ## Run it with command line
 ```